-Currently the following share based payment arrangements are in effect under the LTIP:
+Currently the following share-based payment arrangements are in effect under the LTIP:

-Long Term Incentive Rights (equity settled)
+(a) Long-term Incentive Rights (Equity Settled)

-In FY2021, the Board granted the Chief Executive Officer and members of the Senior Executive Team 771,283 performance rights, subject to vesting conditions (see below).
+In FY21, the Board granted the Chief Executive Officer and members of the Senior Executive Team 771,283 performance rights, subject to vesting conditions (see below).
 Following satisfaction of the vesting conditions the rights will automatically vest and the underlying shares will be issued.
 The performance period is until 30 June 2023.